Harold Bride: The sinking

-On the evening of 14 April 1912 Bride had gone to bed early in preparation to relieve Phillips at midnight, two hours earlier than normal.
-The wireless had not been working earlier and Phillips was busy catching up on a backlog of passengers' personal messages being sent to Cape Race, Newfoundland.

-The Titanic hit the iceberg at 11:40 pm that night and began sinking.
-Bride woke up shortly after and asked Phillips what was happening.
-Phillips said they had struck something; Bride acknowledged Phillips and began to get ready to go on duty.
-Captain Edward Smith soon came into the wireless room alerting Bride and Phillips to be ready to send out a distress signal.
+On the evening of 14 April, Bride had gone to bed early in preparation to relieve Phillips at midnight, two hours earlier than normal.
+When the Titanic struck the iceberg at 11:40 pm that night, Bride slept through the collision.
+He woke up shortly after, unaware of what had happened.
+Phillips told they had struck something and that ship had been damaged in some way; Bride acknowledged Phillips and began to get ready to go on duty.
+He had only just relieved Phillips of the watch when Captain Edward Smith soon came into the wireless room alerting Bride and Phillips to be ready to send out a distress signal.
 Shortly after midnight, Smith came in and told them to request help and gave them the ship's position.
+Bride then handed back the control of the wireless set to Phillips.